Linaro/lkft-tools/docs/lava-job-priority.md

 - stable-rc results have strict requirements on turnaround time, and are therefore prioritized above mainline and next.
-- aosp jobs take a lot of wall time, and are prioritized between stable and next/mainline.
+- AOSP jobs take a lot of wall time, and are prioritized between stable and next/mainline.
-- -sanity jobs are used for rapid turnaround, and should have the highest automated priority.
+- Sanity jobs are used for rapid turnaround, and should have the highest automated priority.
 - stable-rc job priorities are staggered, so that we can have complete test results for some branches earlier, rather than waiting for all branches.